William Tell: Popular veneration

-A widespread veneration of Tell, including sight-seeing excursions to the scenes of his deeds, can be ascertained for the early 16th century.
+A widespread veneration of Tell, including sight-seeing excursions to the scenes of his deeds, can be ascertained by the early 16th century.
 Heinrich Brennwald in the early 16th century mentions the chapel (Tellskapelle) on the site of Tell's leap from his captors' boat.
 Tschudi mentions a "holy cottage" (heilig hüslin) built on the site of Gessler's assassination.
-Peter Hagendorf, a soldier in the Thirty Years' War, mentions a visit to 'the chapel where William Tell escaped' in his diary.
+Peter Hagendorf, a soldier in the Thirty Years' War, mentions a visit to "the chapel where William Tell escaped" in his diary.

-The first recorded Tell play (Tellspiel), known as the Urner Tellspiel ("Tell Play of Uri"), was probably performed in the winter of either 1512 or 1513 in Altdorf.

-The church of Bürglen had a bell dedicated to Tell from 1581, and a nearby chapel has a fresco dated to 1582 showing Tell's death in the Schächenbach.
+The first recorded Tell play (Tellspiel), known as the Urner Tellspiel ('Tell Play of Uri'), was probably performed in the winter of either 1512 or 1513 in Altdorf.
+The church of Bürglen had a bell dedicated to Tell from 1581, and a nearby chapel has a fresco dated to 1582 showing his death in the Schächenbach.